 Preparing for your day

-Generally there is no dress code at our races but it does vary from meeting to meeting and it depends greatly on what function or area you are going to enjoy on the day.
+Generally there is no dress code at our races and the style does vary from meeting to meeting depending on the season, if you are attending a function or the area you are going to enjoy on the day.
 A good guide is to look at our gallery of photos for a similar meeting last year.

-The Interislander Summer Festival racing in January is very casual summer wear but for functions such as the “Harcourts High Tea” or “Spring Into Racing” – the smart “racewear fashions” come to the fore.
+The Interislander Summer Festival racing in January is very casual summer wear but for functions such as the “Harcourts High Tea” smart “racewear fashions” come to the fore.
 A good source for fashion information is found here.

 Relax and let us do all the work.
-The course has a number of food and beverage outlets with both dine in or takeaway food options from A’Fare Catering of Whangarei.
-A number of the meetings through the year have pre-booked functions such as “Christmas in July”, “Harcourts High Tea” or a buffet ham and beverage package.
-If you are not sure what is on offer – email us or phone 09 4327429.
+The course has a number of food and beverage outlets with both dine in or takeaway food options from our caterer Tee Cafe.
+A number of the meetings through the year have pre-booked functions such as “Mid-Winter Christmas” or a special occasion birthday or family occasion or social group.